 I don’t get any of the bloat that comes along with headphones that attempt to color the sound around these frequencies, but the Focal Listen certainly isn’t “balanced” by any stretch of the imagination.

 It’s fun in a way that isn’t over the top or obnoxious sounding.

 Comfort & Build

-Something odd going on with the treble or mid-range.
+- Something odd going on with the treble and mid-range.
 Slight hiss/papery character.